Table of Contents

 Freud defines five stages of psychosexual development (also named libidinal evolution) that are required to be navigated by the child in a predetermined order.
 During every psychosexual stage, the libido fixates itself in the region of the body that is the most sensitive at the respective age of the child – named erogenous zone.
 For the newborn, the mouth is the most sensitive zone of the body where the libidinal energy is directed.
 In consequence, this stage is named oral.
 Later on, as the neurological development takes its course, other parts of the body become more responsive, and the location of the libidinal energy moves towards the anus (anal stage) and afterwards towards the genital zone (phallic and genital stages).
 A period of latency, characterised by the attenuation of the sexual drive, separates the phallic from the genital stage.

-Freud’s psychosexual stages were the source of inspiration for the psychosocial stages developed by psychologist Erik Erikson, as he believed (like most neo-freudians) that the sex-drive isn’t the only strong motivator which shapes our evolution as children.
+Freud’s psychosexual stages were the source of inspiration for the psychosocial stages developed by psychologist Erik Erikson (read about his theory of psychosocial development), as he believed (like most neo-freudians) that the sex-drive isn’t the only strong motivator which shapes our evolution as children.

 The Oral Stage

 Age: 0-1 years old